 A competitor can beat you in SEO because:

-- their page loads faster
+- Their page loads faster.

-- their mobile experience is calmer
+- Their mobile experience is calmer.

-- their headings are clearer
+- Their headings are clearer.

-- their proof appears earlier
+- Their proof appears earlier.

-- their internal links make the next click easier
+- Their internal links make the next click easier.

-Those are not separate from SEO.
+These are not separate from SEO.
 They are part of why one page becomes more usable and more competitive.

 How to turn a website comparison into an action plan